 Yes, I do recommend A2 Hosting.

 If I were to host a website on a shared hosting platform, I would definitely consider them.
 The ability to choose your server location is a big plus.
-Also, the higher plans provide VPS-grade (maybe better) performance.
+Also, the higher plans provide VPS-level (maybe better) performance.
 I couldn’t find any serious reliability issues either.

 The only disadvantage is the cost, which is a bit higher for shared hosting.
 However, ordering for a year or more can offer great discounts.